Cheapest Way to Ship Vinyl Records

 - Keep package dimensions as tight as safely possible to reduce dimensional pricing risk.

-- Use historical order data to define your top three package profiles and pre-price them.
+- Use your last 30 days of orders to define your top three package profiles and pre-price them.

 Scaling a Reliable Vinyl Records Shipping Workflow

 As your order count increases, consistency becomes more important than one-off shipping hacks.
-Build a process that can be handed to another team member without quality loss.
+Build a process anyone on your team can follow without quality loss.

 Common Mistakes to Avoid